cpmpercussion/homepage/_posts/2012-06-09-recording-in-stockholm.md

 type: post
 published: true
 meta: {}
+description: "Had a little trip down to Stockholm last weekend for a recording session with Anders Åstrand and Evaristo Aguilar - really fun to play with two of my"
 ---

 Had a little trip down to Stockholm last weekend for a recording session with Anders Åstrand and Evaristo Aguilar - really fun to play with two of my favourite musicians and friends!